BSC-ES/pyhanami/docs/source/User-Guide.md

 ## Load simulation data

-To load simulation data, create a `SimulationData` object for each dataset you want to analyze:
+To load simulation data, create a `SimulationData` object for each dataset you want to analyze.
+Each simulation dataset requires two parameters: a `data_source` (the data location/object) and a `name` (a unique identifier for the dataset):

 ```python
 import pyhanami